 conditions and character of a neighborhood.

-The neighbors in the Adamston / Breton Woods neighborhood in Brick are wealthy, making it among the 15% highest income neighborhoods in America.
+The neighbors in the Adamston / Breton Woods neighborhood in Brick are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 78.9% of the neighborhoods in America.

 In addition, 10.2% of the children seventeen and under

 living in this neighborhood are living below the federal poverty line, which